Reviews You Can Rely On

 Credit: Jacqueline Kearney

-Many of the products we evaluated are constructed with a waterproof/breathable shell material such as Gore-Tex.
+Many jackets we tested are made with a waterproof/breathable shell material such as Gore-Tex.
 The Arc'teryx Sentinel, Norrona Lofoten, and REI First Chair GTX feature Gore-Tex.
-Like the Black Diamond Recon Stretch, some products we tested also have a highly rated, proprietary waterproof/breathable material like BD.dry.
-Nearly everything we tested has a DWR (durable water repellent) coating, but in our testing some jackets repelled water better than others.
+Like the Black Diamond Recon Stretch, some models we tested also have a highly rated, proprietary waterproof/breathable material like BD.dry.
+Nearly everything we tested has a DWR (durable water repellent) coating, but our test proved some repelled water better than others.

 Waterproofness is rated on an industry-standard test in which labs determine how many millimeters of water in a square-inch tube it takes for a material to start leaking.
 As a general rule, something with a 15K waterproof rating will work for most resort use, but if you live in a maritime climate or go on a lot of all-day tours in stormy weather, look for something closer to the 20K+ range.